To own a Charles Owen helmet is to own not only a part of equestrian history, but its future.

 Walter’s son, Roy Burek, joined the family business in 1981.
 Roy was involved in creating the very first equestrian helmet safety standard, and in 1983 Charles Owen created the first dual-standard riding helmet.

-One year later, Her Majesty Queen Elizabeth II awarded Charles Owen the Royal Warrant as protective headgear supplier to the Royal Mews at Buckingham Palace.
+That same year, Her Majesty Queen Elizabeth II awarded Charles Owen the Royal Warrant as protective headgear supplier to the Royal Mews at Buckingham Palace.

 In 1987 the Charles Owen factory was relocated to Wrexham, North Wales.